 Hubspot is a at the top of our campaign management tools list because it is used by thousands of companies.
 Their offerings are broad, but we really love Hubspot for their straightforward email marketing capabilities.
 With Hubspot’s email feature, you’re able to design custom emails with a drag-and-drop feature (which you can also get help on from a company like Mail Bakery) and send to a designated list of contacts.

 With Hubspot’s email marketing, you can A/B test, include personalization in your emails, see how much revenue from your business is directly attributed to each specific email, and monitor tons of other analytics.
-Hubspot also integrates with many other leading workplace tools you may already use (including Hive!), making it super easy to incorporate this tool into your existing workflow.
+Hubspot integrates with many other leading workplace tools you may already use, making it super easy to incorporate this tool into your existing workflow.
+Hubspot also features workflows, which can be used to call an email validation API or automate almost any process.

 Cost: Hubspot has a set of free marketing tools for small teams, and prices start at $800 for larger teams who need a premium version of the software, which includes SEO and blog creation tools.